Project Overview and Purpose

-The current design option – referred to as the current alternative – for Rea Road Extension, is detailed in the following maps:
+The preferred design option - referred to as the preferred alternative – for Rea Road Extension, is detailed in the following maps:

-The current alternative involves building a four-lane boulevard-type road with 12-foot inside travel lanes, 14-foot outside lanes (to accommodate bicycles), a 23-foot raised grass median as well as curb and gutter.
+The preferred alternative involves building a four-lane boulevard-type road with 12-foot inside travel lanes, 14-foot outside lanes (to accommodate bicycles), a 23-foot raised grass median as well as curb and gutter.

 As part of the proposed project, NCDOT will also coordinate with local municipalities to consider including sidewalks.
 Rea Road Extension would be a four-lane divided roadway and signed as N.C.
 84. The anticipated posted speed limit is 45 mph.

 On July 18, 2016, the N.C.
 Department of Transportation and the Federal Highway Administration selected the preferred alternative, which is a combination of two previous design options.
 The combined option provides a better geometric design and avoids dividing several properties.

 The alternative also minimizes impacts to the Wesley Chapel-Weddington Athletic Association park property by shifting the alignment to the south in the vicinity of Dogwood Park.

 NCDOT and the Federal Highway Administration approved the Environmental Assessment – which looks at how the project might impact the community and natural environment– in May 2015.

 NCDOT is seeking public comments on the project until July 24, 2017.

 Comments can be submitted online or by mail at the address below:

 N.C.
 Department of Transportation